 Use the Incandescent White Balance

 Some cameras might refer to it as Tungsten, yet they refer to the same thing.
-The lighting you are capturing is most likely to be incandescent bulbs therefore the incandescent setting will justly reduce the colour of your lights.
+The lighting you are capturing is most likely to be incandescent bulbs therefore the incandescent setting will justly reduce the colour of your christmas lights.

 If you are capturing in blinking lights, ensure that you have increased the shutter speed so that you can capture the full light cycle.
 But if the shutter is set in priority mode, you don’t have to adjust the rest of the exposure settings accordingly.